What is DLNA? Complete Guide to DLNA Streaming

 Finds media on a server and tells a renderer to play it.
 CastBrowser acts as a controller — it discovers your TV (the renderer), sends it a video URL, and controls playback (play, pause, seek, volume).

 When you cast a web video with CastBrowser, the app acts as both a DLNA server and a controller.
 It hosts or proxies the video content and tells your Smart TV (the renderer) to play it.
-This dual role is what makes it possible to cast videos from any website to your TV — CastBrowser handles the format conversion and serving, while your TV handles playback.
+This dual role is what makes it possible to cast compatible website videos to your TV — CastBrowser handles delivery and compatibility, while your TV handles playback.

 DLNA vs Chromecast